-SSA and OCSS will follow PII breach notification policies and related procedures issued by OMB and other applicable legal, regulatory, and administrative authorities.
+SSA and OCSE will follow PII breach notification policies and related procedures issued by OMB.
 If the agency that experienced the breach determines that the risk of harm requires notification to affected individuals or other remedies, that agency will carry out these remedies without cost to the other agency.